LChanthabandith/horned-beasts/README.md

 * Consider including the answers to your daily journal and submission questions here
 * This is also a good place to reflect on the tools and resources used and learned

+## Features

+### Feature #1: Display Images

+- Given that a user opens the application in the browser When the user navigates to the home page
+Then the photo gallery should display all of the beasts' images in the gallery.4\

+### Feature #2: Allow Users to Favorite Individual Beasts

+- Given that a user opens the application in the browser When a user clicks on an image of a beast
+Then the number of "Favorites" displayed on that beast will increase by one.

+### Feature 3: Bootstrap

+- Given that a user opens the application in the browser When the images are displayed on the screen
+Then each image should be rendered in a visually pleasing way: in columns, as screen width allows.